 Lacing Techniques (Quick Fixes for Fit)

-- Skip-eyelet over pressure point: Relieves top-of-foot soreness.
+- Skip-eyelet: Relieves top-of-foot soreness.

 Work Boot Sizing Chart (Men’s)